LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/we-are-not-human.md

 I am a path, I am faith,

-a sentient being in a grain of sand.
+a sentient being

+in a pale blue grain.

 &nbsp;